jackcox15/Kairos/README.md

 - Not a Startup.
 No investors, no exit strategy, no growth metrics

 # Instead:
-**Community owned infrastructure built through mutual aid principles.
-Technology serving people, not extracting value from them.
+**Community owned infrastructure built through mutual aid principles.**
 #### Target Audience:
 Trusted network of vetted individuals distributed through small cells of aligned individuals.
-This is intentionally not mass-market, it's infrastructure for communities who need it.**
+This is intentionally not mass-market, it's infrastructure for communities who need it.

 # Community & Contribution
 Getting Involved